 Jocky Wilson, having won the world darts title a couple of months prior, was some distance from the black hole of isolationism into which he one day would tumble.
+He was playing in an exhibition match at Maidenhead and his popularity was such that the punters were clinging to the rafters.

 What those fans could not see was the alternative exhibition being played out during the 30-minute interval.
 Just as I was asking an initially taciturn Fifer for his views on his arch-rival and potential nemesis, Eric Bristow, a waiter arrived with a huge tray of drinks.
 All of those drinks – save for one solitary pint, which was mine – were headed for Wilson‘s belly.